ordina-jworks/ordina-jworks.github.io/_posts/2016-05-24-SpringIO16-Spring-Rest-Docs.md

 ### Test Tools
 When we want to use Spring Rest Docs, we'll have to use one of the test tools Spring has to offer.
 Here are the different tools of choice.
-To use these tools we'll have to initialise which document, Mockmvc and objectWriter we'll be using.
+To use these tools we'll have to initialise which document, `Mockmvc` and `ObjectWriter` we'll be using.
 For security there is support for adding filters.

 #### MockMvc